EdgarACarneiro/fcup-bdcc/README.md

 ___
 ## Summary Content
-A Summary was developed giving an introduction to:
+While studying for the exam, a Summary was developed containing the lectured material.
+This includes an introduction to:
 + **Cloud Computing – Architecture and Services**
 + **MapReduce**
 + **PySpark - RDDs**